 "The Some Revision Required may well have done the same," the ship went on, "Neither of them are responding to my requests for information.
 And who knows what other modifications they might have carried out?"

-"So," Emshala said, speaking carefully, "Are we sharing the volume with two large and very fast ships, potentially militarized, with eccentric dispositions and whose intentions towards us, Island Rock or even each other is unknown?"
+"So," Emshala said, speaking carefully, his tattoos settling in some complex but distinctly spikey pattern, "Are we sharing the volume with two large and very fast ships, potentially militarized, with eccentric dispositions and whose intentions towards us, Island Rock or even each other is unknown?"

 "I'm afraid so," the voice of the One Hand Clapping replied gloomily.